Ruben Vardanyan (politician): Troika laundromat

-On 4 March 2019, the Organized Crime and Corruption Reporting Project (OCCRP) published an investigation on the Troika Laundromat, reporting on its network of 76 offshore companies, facilitating around $4.6 bln.
+On 4 March 2019, the Organized Crime and Corruption Reporting Project (OCCRP) published an investigation on the Troika laundromat, reporting on its network of 76 offshore companies, facilitating around $4.6 bln.
 Ruben Vardanyan was the head of Troika Dialog at the time.
 He supposedly provided a loan to a business that was a part of the plan, according to one document that bears his signature, but the OCCRP claims there is no "definitive evidence" that he was aware of the fraud.

-According to Vardanyan, who was mentioned by the OCCRP, his bank didn't do anything improper, and was run similarly to other investment banks at the time.
+According to Vardanyan, who was mentioned by the OCCRP, his bank did not do anything improper, and was run similarly to other investment banks at the time.
 He did point out, however, that he "couldn't possibly know" about every transaction that his bank carried out on behalf of customers.
 Lithuanian government prosecutors raised concerns about the bank's transfers being too lightly inspected.
 Data shows that shell company named Quantus sent nearly $500,000 to pay Vardanyan's credit card bills.
 Other than that, his wife and mother-in-law received 935,000 euros and 900,000 euros respectively.

-On March 14, 2019, 22 members of EU Parliament from 14 countries including Lithuania, Germany, UK, Belgium, Finland, Sweden and Poland wrote an open letter to Jean-Claude Juncker – president of the European Commission – asking that he take "appropriate measures" against Troika Dialog and Vardanyan.
+On March 14, 2019, 22 members of EU Parliament from 14 countries including Lithuania, Germany, the United Kingdom, Belgium, Finland, Sweden and Poland wrote an open letter to Jean-Claude Juncker – president of the European Commission – asking that he take "appropriate measures" against Troika Dialog and Vardanyan.